0xhanyuu/0xhanyuu/README.md

 hello ! i am an 18 year old from kuršėnai , lithuania

-i like linux , cybersecurity , old media and hardware and computers in general =^_^=
+i like linux , cybersecurity , old media / software , and hardware